Our Mission

 • Analyze the provided dataset independently

-• Address the predefined study
+• Address the predefined study questions

-• Submit a complete description of their conceptualization, analytical strategy, and results
+• Submit a complete description of their conceptualization, analytical strategy, and results using a provided template

 • Provide fully reproducible code used for all analyses